-- 3. It is expendable; that is, if the article is damaged or some of its parts are lost or worn out, it is usually more feasible to replace it with an entirely new unit rather than repair it. - 4.
+- 1. It is consumed in use. - 2.
+It loses its original shape or appearance with use. - 3.
+It is expendable; that is, if the article is damaged or some of its parts are lost or worn out, it is usually more feasible to replace it with an entirely new unit rather than repair it. - 4.
 It is an inexpensive item (cost does not exceed \$5,000) having characteristics of equipment, or it is a service such as rental of instructional equipment which is used as part of the instructional program. - 5.
 This allotment includes an allotment for library books for the school media center. - 6.
 Textbooks in excess of the state's provision of adopted textbooks may be purchased with these funds.

-1.5110.828.312 - Staff Development
+2.5110.828.312 - Staff Development